 When will a vehicle-for-delivery package usually arrive?

-Usually the same day, within the local delivery window.
+Usually the same day, within your local delivery window.
+The exact end of that window depends on the service:

 Why the package can still miss same-day delivery